 Facilities required to fully comply with the provisions of the standard are designated by the Joint Chiefs of Staff, a Military Department Headquarters, or a Major Command.

-MIL-STD 188-125-1 details the minimum performance requirements for low-risk protection from mission-aborting damage due to HEMP attacks.
-The description of these threats are defined in MIL-STD-2169.
-MIL-STD-188-125-1 also addresses minimum testing requirements for demonstrating that prescribed performance has been achieved.
+MIL-188-125-1 prescribes minimum performance requirements.
+These requirements are for low-risk protection from mission-aborting damage or upset due to HEMP threat environments.
+This standard also addresses minimum testing requirements for demonstrating that prescribed performance has been achieved.

 MIL-STD-188-125 also provides guidance for verifying that the installed protection subsystem provides the operationally required hardness for the completed facility.
 If the prescribed testing results in any hardware damage or functional upsets, the operational authority for the facility will make the determination whether the observed event is mission aborting.

 MIL-188-125-1 testing defines the design and testing criteria for specifically designated fixed ground-based facilities in HEMP-hardened, critical, time-urgent networks.
 Such nodes include subscriber terminals and data processing centers, transmitting and receiving communications stations, and relay facilities.